georgegillams/webapp-boilerplate/README.md

 A debugger can be attached to debug server-side code.

+To reflect changes in the webapp package immediately, run `npm run try-gg-webapp-locally:watch` in another terminal window.

 ### Testing

 If components have changed, snapshot tests may need to be updated.
 Backstop js visual regression tests may also need to be updated.